eeeschwartz/content-guide/pages/easily-confused-words.md

 **Council, Counsel**

-> *	_Council_ is a body of people or ogranizations, often appointed or elected.
+> *	_Council_ is a body of people or organizations, often appointed or elected.
 Capitalize councilmember when used as a formal title before a name; otherwise, lowercase. *The council voted unanimously to ban smoking in restaurants.*
 > *	_Counsel_ refers to guidance, sometimes legal in nature and given by a lawyer or a person or people who provide such guidance: *The lawyer counseled his client.*